molven04/os-media/readme.txt

 * directly uploading (or selecting) files through Wordpress media uploader (very limited size: depends on the configuration of php and WP) **[dedicated input for each format: mp4, webm, ogg]**
 * from the platform **Youtube & Vimeo**. **[dedicated input]**

+**OSmedia Featured video - Custom Post Type:**

+For this type of page, the best way to display video is to use a specific template (like **Osmedia-theme**, specifically designed for this plugin) or you can insert the function **Osmedia_video()** in your theme.
+This content are also optimized for latests WP theme like Twenty Fifteen or Twenty Fourteen, automatically detected by this plugin, which loads the dedicated layout for CPT content.
+You can also customize the file **layout/osmedia_cpt.php** loaded by default, if your theme was not recognized.

 **Image poster for video:**

 * you can place URL in shortcode for post/page.
 * In custom Post Field you can use the Featured Image, otherwise the plugin try to load file from the same directory with the same name and .jpg extension.

 **Option settings:**